Creatiwity/witycms-doc/settings.md

 * **favicon (.ico)**: The favicon used in the address bar, bookmarks, tabs, or other shortcuts.
 * **Site's Icon (128x128 px)**: Icon used in Facebook publications and iOS shortcuts.

-When you finish, you just need to "**submit**" and your modification will be saved.
+When finished, you just need to "**submit**" and your modification will be saved.

 ## Languages